fusterma/JUAS2022/docker.md

 ## Working environment and Jupyter notebooks set-up
 We provide the following approaches to set-up the working environment for the MAD-X course:
-- Install and run a Docker image we have prepared for you.
+- Install Docker and run a Docker image we have prepared for you (to work locally in your PC).
-- Install python and packges using Anaconda.
+- Install python and packges using Anaconda (to work locally in your PC).
-- Use Binder.
+- Use Binder (to work online on a browser).

 The first two approaches allow you to work locally in your computer while the third one not.
-We recommend you to work locally in your computer as it will be easier to save your work and keep the tool for private use later, but the third option to work directly on a browser is also available in case you have problems with the local set-up.
+We recommend you to work locally in your PC as it will be easier to save your work and keep the tool for private use later, but the third option to work directly on a browser is also available in case you have problems with the local set-up.

 In the following we will explain how to **install locally** the required software: we propose different approaches for OSX, Windows and UNIX systems, respectively.